ArdentHQ/arkscan/WEBSOCKETS.md

 Once this is all setup and running correctly, you will need to then setup webhooks, which can be found [here](./WEBHOOKS.md).

+## Setup on Forge

+> A short overview on what to do when setting up websockets on Forge with Laravel Reverb

+-   Ensure that you run PHP 8.2+
+-   Click the `Reverb` toggle on the site's page in Forge to enable the Reverb setup.
+Use port `8080` and the URL on which you want the websockets to run (e.g. a `ws` subdomain)
+-   Go to the SSL tab in Forge and issue a new certificate for the domain + the subdomain on which the websockets run
+-   Ensure `BROADCAST_DRIVER=reverb` is set in your `.env`, and possibly set `REVERB_PORT=443` and `REVERB_SCHEME="https"` if not done automatically yet.

 ## Troubleshooting

 ### Valet HTTPS Failed Connection